gapotchenko/supervise.sh/README.md

 This approach is typically used in Docker containers and portable applications to make them resilient to process failures.

+## Installation

+No installation is required.
+Simply download the script from the [releases page](https://github.com/gapotchenko/supervise.sh/releases) and include it in your application directory.

 ## Why Use a Process Supervisor?

 An alternative is to rely on the operating system’s init system (such as